SolarArbiter/workshop/data_access_control.md

 ## View the data available to Utility X
-Log into the dashboard as Utility X and follow the _Sites_ link to view the list of Sites available to you.
-Here, you should see a site 'Power Plant X' provided by 'Utility X'.
+Log in to the dashboard as Utility X and follow the _Sites_ link to view the list of sites available to you.
+Here you should see a site 'Power Plant X' provided by 'Utility X'.

 Click on the site and view its observations and forecasts.
 You will notice that all observations are provided by